Tag

 Working with applications

 An application—also known as a program—is a type of software that allows you to complete tasks on your computer.
 Windows comes with many built-in applications you can use.
-For example, if you want to browse the Internet, you can use Microsoft (or Internet Explorer if you’re using Windows 8 or earlier).
+For example, if you want to browse the Internet, you can use Microsoft Edge (or Internet Explorer if you’re using Windows 8 or earlier).

 To open an application: